View Document Text

 changes in investment strategy or policy, or in the fundamentals of a security owned in a managed account.

-The Team will generally meet as needed y, but no less frequently than annually, to review each portfolio.
+The Team will generally meet as needed, but no less frequently than annually, to review each portfolio.

 Particularly in larger or newer accounts, or when dictated by circumstances, client meetings may be held

 quarterly or more frequently as required or as desired by the client.
-A number of factors may trigger a
+Several factors may trigger a portfolio

-portfolio review, such as changes in the client's circumstances or objectives, a need to rebalance the
+review, such as changes in the client's circumstances or objectives, a need to rebalance the portfolio to

-portfolio to reflect the asset allocation, or changes in the investment or tax environment that would impact
+reflect the asset allocation, or changes in the investment or tax environment that would impact the portfolio

 Clients receive account statements directly from their chosen custodian on at least a quarterly basis.